MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/try-remote-assist.md

 # Free trials for Dynamics 365 Remote Assist

-You can try Microsoft Dynamics 365 Remote Assist for free on your HoloLens 1, HoloLens 2, and mobile phones and tablets.
+You can try Microsoft Dynamics 365 Remote Assist for free on your HoloLens, HoloLens 2, and mobile phones and tablets.
 There are three types of free trials:

 1. The license-free 90-day trial, for *individuals* that want to quickly try the app.
 2. The 30-day Remote Assist trial, for *organizations* that want to provide licenses for up to 25 users.